sergei-karimov/advanced-find-lane-line/README.md

 3. *undistorted image*

 ### 4. Convert given image to HSL image
+How does it look like when images are converted from RGB to HSL color space?

 ![HLS image](result_images/hls_image.jpg)
 4. *HLS image*

 ### 5. Isolate yellow and white color from HSL image
+Let’s build a filter to select those white and yellow lines.
+I want to select particular range of each channels (Hue, Saturation and Light).

+Both the white and yellow lines are clearly recognizable.

 ![isolated image](result_images/isolated_image.jpg)
 5. *Isolated image*